r509/r509/README.md

 All basic constraints are encoded with the critical bit set to true.
 In general you should only pass "CA:TRUE" (for an issuing CA) or "CA:FALSE" for everything else with this flag.

 ####key\_usage
 An array of strings that conform to the OpenSSL naming scheme for available key usage OIDs.
-TODO: Document whether arbitrary OIDs can be passed here.

 * digitalSignature
 * nonRepudiation